 Of course, in our in-house testing we found the 2020 Air's display capped out at a max brightness of 368 nits, which is less than advertised but still pretty good.
 Given that, there's good reason to expect that the 2022 Air might achieve greater heights of brightness that are still a bit below Apple's advertised max, but we'll have to wait and test one for ourselves to know for sure.

 Apple also claims the new MacBook Air 2022 has a screen which supports 1 billion colors, which is an improvement over the "millions of colors" supported by the 2020 Air's display.

 MacBook Air 2022 vs MacBook Air 2020: Ports

-If you need more than a pair of Thunderbolt 3/USB 4 ports and a headphone/mic jack, you probably want to hold off on buying a new MacBook Air because that's all you'll get with the 2020 model.
-That lack of port options was one of our biggest criticisms of Apple's otherwise outstanding ultraportable MacBook, and we hope the company addresses those complaints with the next Air.
+If you need more than a pair of Thunderbolt 3/USB 4 ports and a headphone/mic jack, you probably want something besides a new MacBook Air.